 When it comes to visas for digital nomads, it’s a relatively gray area.
 You aren’t working for your current country of residence, but you’re working online within that country.
 It’s a bit confusing.
 So what can digital nomads do?
-Read on for answers.
+Here are your answers.

 The digital nomad lifestyle requires knowledge about travel and work visas.
 It would be a real bummer to hop off a plane with your accommodation booked only to find out that you can’t enter that particular country.
 Or you may have a long-term plan to stay in a certain sunny destination, but you quickly learn that your visa expires within 90 days (or you have to do border bounces every 30 to 90 days).